folio-org/ui-linked-data/README.md

 # @folio/linked-data

-This project is a new MARVA editor.
+This project is a new Linked data editor.

 ## Table of Contents